Larry Lea: Controversies

-Lea found himself in some controversy later that year, when Lea and several ministers met at the Civic Auditorium in San Francisco.
-Lea's ministry was heavily criticized by an assortment of gay-rights activists, pro-choice activists, and Wiccans led by Eric Pryor (who later converted to Christianity).
-On Halloween (the first night of the crusade), there was a massive protest leading to many who came to the Civic Auditorium having to come through a very hostile crowd outside and concerns about potential violence forced Lea to drop plans for 5,000 attendees to conduct a prayer march through the city's streets.
+In October 1990, televangelist Larry Lea held a three-day "Prayer Breakthrough" crusade at San Francisco's Civic Auditorium, aiming to "exorcise sin" from the city.
+The event drew about 6,500 attendees but was met with significant opposition from approximately 1,500 demonstrators, including gay rights activists, pro-choice advocates, and Wiccans.
+Protesters accused Lea of promoting intolerance and bigotry, leading to heightened tensions and concerns about potential violence.
+As a result, plans for a large-scale prayer march through the city were canceled.

 A year later, ABC's PrimeTime Live aired an exposé involving Lea and fellow Dallas-area televangelists W.V.
 Grant and Robert Tilton.
 The incident involving Lea came as a result of his fundraising appeals, questions as to how much money was going to mentioned projects (specifically a program involving helping start churches in Poland), and accusations that Lea implied a fire at one of his homes left his family almost destitute even though they still had a five-million-dollar home in the Dallas area.